martibosch/terraform-digitalocean-docker-compose-host/README.md

 2. <a name="record-note"></a>: Domain records that are of `type="A"` and the special value `value="droplet"` will point to the created droplet's `ipv4_address`, otherwise will be pointed to its `value` attribute.

 3. <a name="name-note"></a>: Note the `name` attribute to the <a target="_blank" rel="noopener noreferrer" href="https://developers.digitalocean.com/documentation/v2/#create-a-new-domain-record">DigitalOcean API</a> is passed in as the `map`'s key.
 See the [example](#example) for detailed usage.

+  description = "DNS records to create.
+The key to the map is the \"name\" attribute.
+If \"value\"==\"droplet\" it will be assigned to the created droplet's ipv4_address."

 ## Outputs